just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Artificial-Intelligence-and-Machine-Learning.rst

     <h4>Five Types of Algorithmic Bias</h4>
     <ol>
-    <li>The data reflects an existing bias in society.
+    <li style="margin-bottom: 5px;">The data reflects an existing bias in society.
 For example, an image search for nurses may return more female nurses than male nurses.
     </li>
-    <li>The training data is biased or incomplete.
+    <li style="margin-bottom: 5px;">The training data is biased or incomplete.
 For example, facial recognition algorithms that are trained on photos of mostly white faces may not work as well for other skin colors.
     </li>
-    <li>The data is oversimplified into quantitative values.
+    <li style="margin-bottom: 5px;">The data is oversimplified into quantitative values.
 The data may be too complicated to measure so simpler quantitative measures are used that may cause bias, for example counting the sentence length as an oversimplified measure of good writing.
     </li>
-    <li>Data can be affected by a feedback loop.
+    <li style="margin-bottom: 5px;">Data can be affected by a feedback loop.
 If biased data is fed back into the algorithm that then  generates new data, it causes a feedback loop of more biased data.
 For example,  predictive policing software may recommend an increased police presence in neighborhoods based on previous arrests, ignoring other neighborhoods, but this could form a feedback loop where the increased police presence leads to more arrests and more bias in the decision.
     </li>
     <li>Data can be manipulated.
 In 2016 Microsoft launched the virtual assistant Tay.
 People on Twitter bombarded Tay with racist comments and soon many of the responses were racist in nature.
 Microsoft pulled the plug on Tay after 24 hours.
     </li>